 Of course, all parents recognize the need for boundaries.
 “A few parents I knew let their kids smoke pot in their very early teens with them; I always felt uncomfortable about seeing this or participating,” says Sandra, a pot-smoking mom now in her 60s.
 Julia tries to instill a “healthy understanding and respect for this plant” in her kids.
 “I want them to know its amazing properties, but I also want them to understand that it should only be used by responsible adults, in moderation,” she says.
 “I think pot is one of the greatest natural gifts in the world.”

 Do you think it’s okay to parent while high?
 Would you ever consider being a pot-smoking parent?
-Share your thoughts with us in the comment section or tweet us at @ViewtheVibe.
+Share your thoughts with us on Facebook or tweet us at @ViewtheVibe.